TP-Link Deco vs Archer: Which One Is Better for Home Wi-Fi

 TP-Link Deco systems are designed for homes where Wi-Fi dead zones, weak signals, or dropped connections are standard.

 Instead of relying on one powerful router, Deco uses multiple nodes placed around the house.
-These nodes communicate with each other using wireless backhaul, creating a single unified network.
+These nodes communicate with each other through wireless backhaul, and some setups can also use Ethernet backhaul for stronger stability and faster node-to-node performance.

 Is TP-Link Deco Good Enough For Homes?